Jump To Section

 Champagne is a sparkling wine produced in Champagne, a region of France located 90 miles northeast of Paris.
 Only wines produced in this region can be called Champagne.

-As legend has it, a monk named Dom Pérignon—you might recognize his name—was making white wine in Champagne when, due mostly to chance, he ended up carbonating it, thus creating: Champagne.
+As legend has it, a monk named Dom Pérignon—you might recognize his name—was making white wine in Champagne when, by chance, he ended up carbonating it, thus creating: Champagne.
 Whether or not this is true, Champagne generally began popping up in France during the late 1600s.
 Learn more about Champagne with our guide here.

 What Is Prosecco?

-Prosecco is a sparkling wine hailing from the eponymous village in Northern Italy, , where the wine is said to have originated.
-While producers around the world have been known to use the term to label their wines, technically speaking, only wines produced in Northern Italy are considered true prosecco.
+Prosecco is a sparkling Italian wine, originating from the village of Prosecco in Northern Italy.
+While producers in other locations around the world have used the term to describe their wines, technically speaking, only wines produced in Northern Italy’s Veneto and Friuli Venezia Giulia regions are considered true prosecco.

 Records trace prosecco back to ancient Rome, where Pliny the Elder, a famous Roman writer, declared Pucino (a wine made with the prosecco grape) one of the great wines of the day.

-Which Types of Grapes Are Used in Champagne?
+Which Types of Grapes Are Used in Champagne vs. Prosecco?

-Champagne is made from three different grapes, either individually or as a blend:
+Champagne can be made from three different grapes, either individually or as a blend:

 - Pinot noir, a thin-skinned black grape most commonly associated with the Burgundy region of France, and typically used in red wines.
 Learn more about pinot noir here.